Nest 🆕

 Single Handler Approach - Easy Migration and Flexibility ⚡️

-We reccomend the single handler approach as it provides a 1-1 migration stategy for legacy controllers, you can swap one Nest route for one ts-rest route without affecting other routes in a Controller.
+We recommend the single handler approach as it provides a 1-1 migration strategy for legacy controllers.
+You can swap one Nest route for one ts-rest route without affecting other routes in a Controller.

 import { TsRestHandler, tsRestHandler } from '@ts-rest/nest';